Search

 Cover, then let it rest at room temperature for 1 hour.

-You will do three sets of stretch and folds, with 30 minute breaks in between.
-It will look like this:
+You will do three sets of coil folds with 30-minute breaks in between.

-Refrigerate 18-48 hours.
-This gives the dough time to develop also it gives the bread its distinctive flavor. this is called cold proofing.
+Leave the sourdough focaccia on your countertop for 6-8 hours.
+This gives the dough time to develop also it gives the bread its distinctive flavor.

 sourdough focaccia dough in a bowl on a countertop with a glass pan with parchment paper next to it.

-Once your dough is out of the fridge, transfer the dough into a tall sheet pan.
-I lined mine with parchment paper and drizzled 1 tbl of olive oil over it.
-If you have a good nonstick sheet pan you don’t need to line it with parchment paper, just drizzle it with 1 tbl of olive oil.
+The next day, place the dough into a tall sheet pan.
+I lined mine with parchment paper and drizzled 1 tablespoon of olive oil over it.
+If you have a good nonstick sheet pan, you don’t need to line it with parchment paper.

 ingredients laid out on a marble counter top